-These inherently hard to to describe experiences are important to many real-world issues, and my work aims to understand the developmental processes that facilitate these feelings, as well as their relevance for mental health and well-being.
+These inherently hard to to describe experiences are important to many real-world issues, and my work aims to understand the developmental processes that facilitate these feelings, as well as their relevance for mental health.

 Education